Social protection statistics - pension expenditure and pension beneficiaries

 This article presents statistics on pension expenditure and pension beneficiaries in the European Union (EU) collected through the European system of integrated social protection statistics (ESSPROS).

-In 2013, just over a quarter of the EU-28 population (26.1 %) received at least one pension (see Figure 1, data exclude Belgium, Greece and Poland).
-The proportion of the population receiving a pension is highest in Lithuania (31.8 %) and equals to or exceeds 30 % also in Estonia, Slovenia, Luxembourg and Bulgaria.
-On the contrary, it is below 20 % in Spain and Ireland and only 15.1 % in Cyprus.
-The interpretation of such figures is, however, not straightforward, because the characteristics of the benefits they encompass may be quite different.
+In 2015, just over a quarter of the EU-28 population (26.0 %) received at least one pension (see Figure 1, data exclude Poland).
+The proportion of the population receiving a pension was highest in Lithuania (32.4 %) and also stood above 30.0 % in Estonia, Slovenia, Bulgaria, Luxembourg and Latvia.
+By contrast, the share of the population that were beneficiaries of at least one pension was below 20.0 % in Ireland and Malta, with a low of 16.2 % in Cyprus.

 Interpretation of data

-Secondly, the figures presented here may represent aggregates of multiple types of pensions, granted for various purposes, under different conditions, and to different groups with different levels of entitlement.
-For example, figures may combine: first pillar (state) and second pillar (occupational) benefits; basic, complementary and supplementary benefits (see Data sources and availability); benefits that are conditional on withdrawal from the labour market and benefits that can be received in addition to income from employment; social security benefits and social assistance benefits as well as means-tested and non-means-tested benefits.
-The specific combination of pensions covered by such aggregates varies between countries, which limits the extent to which it is possible to compare the situation in different countries or make inferences about particular social benefits or aggregations of them.
-Thirdly, ESSPROS excludes - under the general definition it gives of social protection - pensions in the form of insurance policies, taken out on the private initiative of individuals or households solely for their own interest (i.e. personal or third pillar pensions) and is therefore limited to first and second pillar pensions.
+- The data presented here may represent aggregates of multiple types of pensions, granted for various purposes, under different conditions, and to different groups with different levels of entitlement.
+For example, the statistics may combine: first pillar (state) and second pillar (occupational) benefits; basic, complementary and supplementary benefits; benefits that are conditional on withdrawal from the labour market and benefits that can be received in addition to income from employment; social security benefits and social assistance benefits, as well as means-tested and non-means-tested benefits.
+The specific combination of pensions covered by such aggregates varies between countries, which limits the extent to which it is possible to compare the situation in different countries.

 Pension beneficiaries in the EU